-The Professional Education Program prepares students to teach in one or more of the following areas/fields: early childhood (age 3 through grade 3); middle childhood (grades 4 through 9); the conventional academic fields found in programs for adolescent to young adult students (grades 7 through 12); in special education as an intervention specialist for early childhood (P-3 mild/moderate/intensive); mild/moderate (K-12); or moderate/intensive (K-12); the vocational field of family consumer sciences (grades 4 and beyond); and multi-age (grades PK through 12).
-A minimum of 120 credits with a grade-point average of 2.50 overall, 2.50 in education classes, and 2.50 in the student’s major must be completed to qualify for the bachelor’s degree.
+The Professional Education Program prepares students to teach in one or more of the following areas/fields: early childhood (age 3 through grade 3); middle childhood (grades 4 through 9); the conventional academic fields found in programs for adolescent to young adult students (grades 7 through 12); in special education as an intervention specialist for early childhood (P-3 mild/moderate/intensive); mild/moderate (K-12); or moderate/intensive (K-12); and multi-age (grades PK through 12).
+To qualify for the bachelor’s degree, the minimum credits as required by the student’s degree program at the time of admission with a grade-point average of 2.50 overall, 2.50 in education classes, and 2.50 in the student’s major must be completed.

 The specific subjects required for degrees in certain fields are set forth in subsequent pages.
 In all cases, the requirements include courses in general education, professional education and content areas.